dbt-labs/docs.getdbt.com/website/docs/terms/data-wrangling.md

 - Number of duplicate rows
 - Number of nulls

-Oftentimes, data warehouses have a preview capability so data team members can easily see a table’s makeup (column name, type, row count, etc.), but functions such as SUM() and COUNT() will come in handy for finding these values.
-You can use the GROUP BY statement with these functions to find the counts of certain rows for different categories of data.
-In addition, you’ll want to identify primary keys, check for duplicates of primary keys, and ensure every row of data has a column that can act as a primary key!
+Oftentimes, data warehouses have a preview capability so data team members can easily see a table’s makeup (column name, type, row count, etc.), but functions such as `SUM()` and `COUNT()` will come in handy for finding these values.
+You can use the `GROUP BY` statement with these functions to find the counts of certain rows for different categories of data.
+In addition, you’ll want to identify <Term id = "primary-key">primary keys</Term>, check for duplicates of primary keys, and ensure every row of data has a column that can act as a primary key!

 ### Structuring